ethanhuangcst/pen.ai/Docs/UI-Components/req-mac-ui.md

-# PenAI Mac App Generic UI Requirements
+# Pen Mac App Generic UI Requirements

 ## User Story 1

-As a PenAI user, I want all application windows to have a consistent and professional UI design so that the app feels polished and easy to use
+As a Pen user, I want all application windows to have a consistent and professional UI design so that the app feels polished and easy to use

 ### Acceptance Criteria